 Is it better to be loved or feared?
 Michael Corleone grappled with that question.

-While some bosses might prefer the latter, most would prefer for their employees to enjoy working for them.
+While some bosses might prefer to be feared rather than loved, most would prefer for their employees to enjoy working for them.
 After all, that leads to better morale.

-- Assign work that employees can manage, but be wary of making things too easy.
+- Assign work that employees can manage, being wary of making things too easy.
 Make sure to build enough challenge into each assignment so that the employee’s interest is maintained.

 - Give employees food and money.
 Larger employers provide a company cafeteria, and smaller ones have lunchrooms with refrigerators and microwaves.
 As for the monetary side of things, pay your employees well and care for them if you expect them to care for you and the work.

 - Support employees in sickness.
 If you give employees care and respect when they are sick, they will gratefully return it many times over when they come back to work.

 - Share special delicacies.
 A little something extra every so often is a great way to let people know you appreciate them and their work.
 Whether it’s a bonus or just some great food you discovered, these rewards are highly reinforcing.

 - Grant employees leave when appropriate.
 As much as we would like to believe it, people are not machines.
 Special circumstances require benevolence and flexibility in allowing time away from work, whether it’s a loss in the family, maternity leave, or just a sabbatical to refresh and recharge.